-Businesses today are relying on cloud computing to provide services on demand to customers, and maximize use of network, compute, and storage resources, and all at reduced costs.
+Businesses today are relying on cloud computing to provide services on-demand to customers, and maximize the use of the network, compute, and storage resources, and all at reduced costs.

-To meet this need, IT organizations are expected to deliver new applications and provision servers rapidly to respond to business demand, while maintaining cost effectiveness to keep up with the speed of business innovation.
-In many areas IT has risen to the occasion, but there continues to be a growing gap between IT supply and the business’ growing demands.
-Development efforts to increase efficiency to bridge this gap are the motivators behind rapid implementation of virtualization and cloud computing initiatives.
+To meet this need, IT organizations are expected to deliver new applications and provision servers rapidly to respond to business demand, while maintaining cost-effectiveness to keep up with the speed of business innovation.
+In many areas, IT has risen to the occasion, but there continues to be a growing gap between IT supply and the business’ growing demands.
+Development efforts to increase efficiency to bridge this gap are the motivators behind the rapid implementation of virtualization and cloud computing initiatives.

 However, these initiatives introduce management complexities—processing delays, support issues, and accountability—which can quickly outweigh their benefits.

 Capacity Management is the centerpiece that enables IT organizations to make sure adequate resources (computing, storage, network, etc…) are available for the business, all the time and at the minimum possible cost.
 An enterprise faces constantly changing requirements related to capacity optimization and in cloud capacity modeling and planning become even more challenging.

 Many enterprises have chosen to embrace a private cloud model for running their IT infrastructure and these organizations face specific capacity management challenges.
 The need for capacity planning stems from the need to make sure that your private cloud model is efficient and cost-effective.
 The increased penetration of mobile devices in enterprises has further complicated capacity planning by introducing increased demand for compute resources.